MichaelOdumosu57/SocialMediaApp/README.md

 # Issues
 * everything needs lazyloading,
 * make sure that we make good use of the refresh token to check if the user is logged in, and give them their resources

+# TODO
+* support for a firebase build option

 # Resources